apxUSD — Risk Report

 Exit:

-The durable finding on this axis is that secondary depth is variable and issuer-discretionary, not the dependable book earlier scores implied — which, together with the depeg, is why the Liquidity axis sits at 3.5.
+The durable finding on this axis is that secondary depth is variable and issuer-discretionary, not the dependable book earlier scores implied — which, together with a peg that has been dislocated continuously since June (currently around $0.94, having been as low as about $0.82, with KyberSwap aggregator depth rather than weekend pool depth the canonical exit mark), is why the Liquidity axis sits at 3.0.
+The narrowing discount improves the level of the exit mark without changing the finding: depth still varies with the issuer’s own participation and the time of day.
 Two related constraints live on other axes: coordinated-run capacity (secondary depth is a small fraction of supply, a backing/buffer concern) and redemption-mechanism opacity (the undocumented off-chain settlement path, a peg-mechanism concern).

 Peg & yield dynamics